cpske/ISP/assignment/ku-polls/iteration1.md

 - Do **not use copy and paste** when doing the tutorial.
 You learn **better** by engaging your senses -- that means typing it yourself!
 Typing also forces you to *remember* what you just read.

 - The tutorial converts function-based views to class views.
 It is OK to leave some views as function-based views, but you should try class views -- they can do a lot more.
-- Part 7 of the tutorial (customizing the admin interface) is helpful but not required.
+- Part 7 of the tutorial (customizing the admin interface) is useful but not required.

+### Optional: Embellishment

+You can add CSS styling to web pages and/or add a graph to the poll results page.

 ### Optional: Improve Security